dbakewel/netbots/README.md

 ## Changing Direction and Speed

 Robots change their speed by sending a **[setSpeedRequest](#setSpeed)** message.
 However, the change does not happen instantly.
-It takes many steps for a robot to accelerate or decelerate to the requested speed.
+It takes many steps for a robot to accelerate or decelerate to their requested speed.

 If a robot hits a wall, obstacle, or another robot then currentSpeed and requestedSpeed will be set to 0.
 The robot will not start moving again until a new **setSpeedRequest** request is sent.